franzbu/HAeating/README.md

 ### 📅 Scheduling System

 The schedules are the heart of the automation.
-The system follows the logic of the currently selected schedule to determine if heating is allowed.
+The system follows the logic of the currently selected schedule to determine if heating is enabled.

 #### Schedule Types
 1.  **Standard:** Your everyday routine.